Kim-Dongjun/Neural_Proposal/README.md

 # Sequential Likelihood-Free Inference with Implicit Surrogate Proposal

-Code for reproducing the experiments in the paper:
+Code for reproducing the experiments in the paper submitted to ICML

->Kim, Dongjun, et al. "Sequential Likelihood-Free Inference with Implicit Surrogate Proposal." arXiv preprint arXiv:2010.07604 (2020).
+> "Sequential Likelihood-Free Inference with Implicit Surrogate Proposal"

 ## Dependencies